Inheritance Strategies with JPA and Hibernate – The Complete Guide

 15:56:21,463 DEBUG [org.hibernate.SQL] – select book0_.id as id1_3_, book0_.publishingDate as publishi2_3_, book0_.title as title3_3_, book0_.version as version4_3_, book0_.pages as pages1_2_ from Book book0_

 Hibernate has to use a similar approach for polymorphic queries.
-It has to left join the publication table with all tables of the subclasses, to get all Pubications of an Author.
+It has to left join the publication table with all tables of the subclasses to get all Pubications of an Author.

-17:16:05,244 DEBUG [org.hibernate.SQL] – select author0_.id as id1_0_, author0_.firstName as firstNam2_0_, author0_.lastName as lastName3_0_, author0_.version as version4_0_ from Author author0_ 17:16:05,280 DEBUG [org.hibernate.SQL] – select publicatio0_.authorId as authorId2_4_0_, publicatio0_.publicationId as publicat1_4_0_, publicatio1_.id as id1_3_1_, publicatio1_.publishingDate as publishi2_3_1_, publicatio1_.title as title3_3_1_, publicatio1_.version as version4_3_1_, publicatio1_1_.pages as pages1_2_1_, publicatio1_2_.url as url1_1_1_, case when publicatio1_1_.id is not null then 1 when publicatio1_2_.id is not null then 2 when publicatio1_.id is not null then 0 end as clazz_1_ from PublicationAuthor publicatio0_ inner join Publication publicatio1_ on publicatio0_.publicationId=publicatio1_.id left outer join Book publicatio1_1_ on publicatio1_.id=publicatio1_1_.id left outer join BlogPost publicatio1_2_ on publicatio1_.id=publicatio1_2_.id where publicatio0_.authorId=?
-Effective Java is a book.
+17:16:05,280 DEBUG [org.hibernate.SQL] – select publicatio0_.authorId as authorId2_4_0_, publicatio0_.publicationId as publicat1_4_0_, publicatio1_.id as id1_3_1_, publicatio1_.publishingDate as publishi2_3_1_, publicatio1_.title as title3_3_1_, publicatio1_.version as version4_3_1_, publicatio1_1_.pages as pages1_2_1_, publicatio1_2_.url as url1_1_1_, case when publicatio1_1_.id is not null then 1 when publicatio1_2_.id is not null then 2 when publicatio1_.id is not null then 0 end as clazz_1_ from PublicationAuthor publicatio0_ inner join Publication publicatio1_ on publicatio0_.publicationId=publicatio1_.id left outer join Book publicatio1_1_ on publicatio1_.id=publicatio1_1_.id left outer join BlogPost publicatio1_2_ on publicatio1_.id=publicatio1_2_.id where publicatio0_.authorId=?

 Choosing a Strategy

 Choosing the right inheritance strategy is not an easy task.
-As so often, you have to decide which advantages you need and which drawback you can accept for your application.
+As so often, you have to decide which advantages you need and which drawbacks you can accept for your application.
 Here are a few recommendations:

 Hi thorben,